 - 2011 Connecticut Eastern Region High School Honors Jazz Ensemble (CMEA)

-Instruction and handouts from my many years of teaching jazz improvisation in courses and master classes are listed below.
+Instruction and handouts from Earl's many years of teaching jazz improvisation in courses and master classes are listed below.